Just got a gun…or thinking about getting one soon?

 Why Take Gun Training Courses?

-There’s a bazillion reasons…but here are the three biggest one that stand out to me:
+There are a bazillion reasons…but here are the three biggest ones that stand out to me:

 If there’s no one watching over you in the beginning…chances are you’ll start forming some bad habits.

-Things that most likely won’t immediately hurt you or someone else…but could become bad news bears when you instinctively do it at the range with a loaded firearm.
+At the onset, these might not immediately hurt you but could become bad news when you instinctively do it at the range with a loaded firearm.

 Case in point…not putting your finger on the trigger until you’re ready to shoot.